 When's a good age to open a savings account for my child?

-Answer: Your child can start learning to save at any age.
+Your child can start learning to save at a very young age.
 Consider opening a savings account for your child as soon as they save more in their piggy bank than you feel comfortable letting them have easy access to.

 A good way to introduce your child to banks or credit unions is to explain that we use these institutions to keep our money safe and to receive interest.
 Even younger children will understand the safety and security part, but you might want to save a detailed explanation of compounding interest, or how our banking system works, until they’re able to get it.